Nerogar/OneTrainer/LAUNCH-SCRIPTS.md

 - `OT_SCRIPT_DEBUG`: If set to `true`, it enables additional debug logging in the scripts.
 Defaults to `false`.

+- `OT_PIP_INSTALL`: If set to `true`, it enables pip-based installation of dependencies.
+When running OneTrainer, it assumes that installation is already handled via pip.
+Defaults to `false`.

 ### Examples of how to use the custom environment variables: